Serginho (footballer, born 1984)

-Club career
+Career

 Born in Avaré, Serginho made his senior debuts with local Linense, and went on to appear several years for the side.
 In January 2009 he moved abroad, joining Angolan Girabola side Recreativo do Libolo.

 In November Serginho returned to his homeland, joining Guaratinguetá, and featuring as a regular starter.
 A year later he moved to neighbouring Mirassol, but was sparingly used in the league (despite being a starter during the state leagues) and joined Red Bull Brasil.
 In December Serginho signed with Brasiliense, but appeared only once for the club.

 In May, Serginho moved to Boa Esporte, but served mainly as a backup.
 In February he joined Araxá, but later moved back to his home state and joined Mogi Mirim.

-On 16 May 2014 Serginho was presented at Portuguesa.
+On 16 May 2014, Serginho was presented at Portuguesa.
 On 22 December, however, he returned to his first club Linense.